Technical Working Groups Gather to Advance CFTA Process

 In his remarks to the meeting of the CFTA-TWGs currently underway in Durban, Chiedu Osakwe, CFTA chief negotiator for Nigeria and chair of the meeting, insisted on the tremendous potential of the CFTA to attract investment both from the continent and beyond and to generate much-needed employment opportunities for African youth.

 Negotiations towards the establishment of this African mega-FTA were officially launched in June 2015 with the objective of concluding them by the end of 2017 (See Bridges Africa, 15 June 2015).
-Seven meetings of the CFTA Negotiating Forum (CFTA-NF), the CFTA dedicated negotiating body, were held since then, with the last one taking place last June in Niamey, Niger.
+Six meetings of the CFTA Negotiating Forum (CFTA-NF), the CFTA dedicated negotiating body, were held since then, with the last one taking place last June in Niamey, Niger.

-At the Seventh Meeting of the CFTA-NF in Niamey, negotiators finalised the CFTA modalities both for trade in goods and trade in services.
+At the Sixth Meeting of the CFTA-NF in Niamey, negotiators finalised the CFTA modalities both for trade in goods and trade in services.
 The modalities were then discussed by the Third Meeting of Senior Trade Officials and adopted by the Third Meeting of African Ministers of Trade, also in Niamey.

 Regarding trade in goods, CFTA members agreed to liberalise 90 percent of tariff lines.
 On the remaining 10 percent of product lines, countries have the possibility to designate sensitive products, on which they only have to undertake tariff reductions and on a longer time frame, as well as excluded products that will keep the same tariff level.